 This is my go-to crepe recipe.
 I got it from a lady named Gulya I met in Russia while I was teaching English for a semester in Moscow.
 (There’s more to that story, including how I met Steve over on this post, if you’re interested.)
-She called them “Norskie” and also taught our little group how to make pierogi and palmenyi, too.
+They weren’t originally gluten-free, but I’ve since adapted it because I need gluten-free crepes in my life.

 And I forgot how.
 It’s been um… eight years, can you blame me?
 Thanks to Google I can probably figure it out again.

-But, I’ve made hundreds of these crepes.
+I’ve made hundreds of these crepes.
 Maybe even over a thousand.

-It’s very versatile.
-And delicious.
-Especially when you eat them with Brussels sprouts and ham.
+My favorite savory crepe filling is toasted shredded Brussels sprouts and ham.
 Like in this Buckwheat Crepes with Brussels Sprouts recipe.
 Or Savory Crepes with Shrimp, Mushrooms, and Goat Cheese.

 Berries, Nutella, and real whipped cream is our favorite, though.
 Obviously.